Want to stay the course in ministry? Want to do more than survive? There are a few non-negotiable, irreplaceable practices.

 - An exercise routine.
 This can be as simple as a 30 minute daily walk or as strenuous as a crossfit session (or anything in between).
 It really doesn’t matter.
 The key is that your body needs regular activity and without it you can’t expect to endure for long.

 When I’m struggling to stay the course, I almost always discover that one or more of these 7 practices are weak or missing in action.

 What do you think?
-Have a buzzword to add?
-Want to argue?
+Have one to add?
 You can click here to jump into the conversation.